Trent Lott: Resignation from Senate leadership

 After losing the Majority Leader post, Lott was less visible on the national scene, although he did break with some standard conservative positions.
 He battled with Bush over military base closures in his home state.
 He showed support for passenger rail initiatives, notably his 2006 bipartisan introduction, with Sen. Frank Lautenberg of New Jersey, of legislation to provide 80 percent federal matching grants to intercity rail and guarantee adequate funding for Amtrak.
 On July 18, 2006, Lott voted with 19 Republican senators for the Stem Cell Research Enhancement Act to lift restrictions on federal funding for the research.
 On November 15, 2006, Lott regained a leadership position in the Senate, when he was named Minority Whip after defeating Lamar Alexander of Tennessee 25–24.

 Senator John E. Sununu (R) of New Hampshire said, after Lott's election as Senate Minority Whip, "He understands the rules.
 He's a strong negotiator."
 Former House Speaker Newt Gingrich (R) said he's "the smartest legislative politician I've ever met."

 2006 re-election campaign

 Lott faced no Republican opposition in his primary race.
 State representative Erik R. Fleming placed first of four candidates in the June Democratic primary, but did not receive the 50 percent of the vote required to earn the party's nomination.
 Fleming and the second-place finisher, business consultant Bill Bowlin, faced off in a runoff on June 27, which Fleming won with 65% of the vote.
 Fleming criticized Lott for not doing enough to alleviate poverty in "the poorest state in the nation."
 Fleming's bid was viewed as a longshot, and Lott handily defeated him with 64% of the vote in November.
+Meanwhile, Sen. Rick Santorum of Pennsylvania lost his seat, opening up the job of assistant Republican leader, and Lott defeated Lamar Alexander of Tennessee 25-24 for the job.